Toadstool-Stipe/toadstool/sass/readme.md

 * Breakpoints

 ###CSS reset
 Toadstool comes pre-set with a Toadstool specific CSS reset.
 This reset address the most common UI settings.
-Stipe comes pre-loaded with Eric Meyer's reset as well and since we are using Compass, if you want, you use that reset too.
+Stipe comes pre-loaded with Eric Meyer's reset as well and since we are using Compass, if you want, you could use that reset as well.
 Simply address the lines below in your `_config.scss` file.

 If you have your own reset, you can use that too.
 Simply uncomment the local `@import "reset";` line and in the file structure of the style guide put your reset.